ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 The on-board GPS module on the Snapdragon Flight™ is *not* supported.
 Please check this page for other options: https://dev.px4.io/hardware-snapdragon.html

 ## Build your own drone
-Please see [this document](https://support.intrinsyc.com/documents/162) for instructions on how to build your own UAV using the Snapdragon Flight™ board including components, assembly, programming and flying.
+- Please see [this document](https://support.intrinsyc.com/documents/162) for instructions on how to build your own UAV using the Snapdragon Flight™ board including components, assembly, programming and flying.
+- The PX4 community also recommends another airframe setup.
+Details are available here: https://dev.px4.io/en/flight_controller/snapdragon_flight.html

+## High network latency with PX4
+WiFi latency can increase to several seconds when PX4 flight stack is started.
+This could happen when MAVLink is running but QGroundControl is not.
+To fix this problem, start QGroundControl on the host PC or device that connects to the target.